jipolanco/PencilArrays.jl/docs/src/index.md

 ## Features

-- distribution of `N`-dimensional arrays among MPI processes;
+- distribution of $N$-dimensional arrays among MPI processes;

 - decomposition of arrays along an arbitrary subset of dimensions;